gpratte/texastoc-v2-react-redux/README.md

 Each step can be found on the cooresponding branch.

+## step 03 navigation bar
+Added a navigation bar to the top of the page.

 ## step 02 bootstrap
 Oh yeah, it's nice to add Bootstrap to the app for two reasons: